 Javier Valdez told CPJ in March 2017 that he was concerned for his safety.
 His newspaper La Jornada reported one day after his murder that he had received anonymous death threats since February, without specifying their nature.
 Several reporters who knew the victim well and who spoke with CPJ on condition of anonymity for fear of retaliation could not confirm the threats.
 They did, however, say that the situation in the state had become "tense" after the January 2016 arrest and extradition to the United States of Joaquín Guzmán Loera, the alleged founder of the Sinaloa Cartel.
 Guzmán's extradition has been widely cited in media reports as the immediate cause of a surge in violence in the state in recent months.

-Ricardo Sánchez Pérez del Pozo, the Special Prosecutor for Crimes against Freedom of Expression (FEADLE) told CPJ in May that his office had taken charge of the investigation, with support from the Sinaloa state prosecutor's office.
-He emphasized to CPJ on several occasions over the past two months that investigators had not discarded any possible motives, but that the victim's work as a journalist was the principal line of investigation.
-Investigators had released no further details as to the suspected identity of the killers or their motives by mid-July 2017.
+Ricardo Sánchez Pérez del Pozo, the Special Prosecutor for Crimes against Freedom of Expression (FEADLE) told CPJ in May 2017 that his office had taken charge of the investigation, with support from the Sinaloa state prosecutor's office.
+He emphasized to CPJ on several occasions that the victim's work as a journalist was the principal line of investigation.

 At a press conference on April 24, 2018, police named the alleged accomplice to the 2017 murder as 26-year-old Heriberto 'N', alias "El Koala," and said that Valdez was killed for his reporting.
 Heriberto's arrest was announced by Mexico's Interior Secretary Alfonso Navarrete on Twitter the day before.